 How Do Wealth Managers Work?

-For Pillar, your process begins with a free Wealth Management Analysis, which you can schedule here.
+For Pillar, we provide a free Wealth Management Analysis for our clients, which you can schedule here.

-Here, we’ll use your lifestyle goals and dreams, financial situation, and current family and work circumstances to create a highly customized investment plan.
+Here, we’ll use your lifestyle goals and dreams, financial needs, and current family and work circumstances to create a highly customized service.
 But please note: We only work with high net worth individuals with over $2 million in liquid assets.

-Get more details here about the holistic wealth management provided by Pillar, and how our process differs greatly from that of big banks as well as most other wealth managers.
+Get more details here about the holistic wealth management services provided by Pillar, and how our process differs greatly from that of big private banks as well as most other wealth managers.